The Right Wall Color Can Enhance Your Art Collection

 Silk wall finishes can be cleaned very easily, making them a very practical finish.
 However, if your walls are not perfectly smooth, any lumps and bumps will be evident more.
 Adding a satin finish to woodwork can make it look like it’s flawless and soften the look of colours.

 Eggshell In comparison to silk or satin, eggshell has a less glossy appearance.
 This finish sits somewhere between a matt finish and a silk finish.
-It is a beautiful choice for woodwork and for walls when you want a heritage style finish that is also tough.
+It is a beautiful choice for woodwork and for wall colours when you want a heritage style finish that is also tough.

 For interior wall painting, I wouldn’t recommend a gloss finish.
 However, when it’s done right, the glass-like sheen will reflect light better and offer unparalleled durability.